mud-ali/dotfiles/README.md

 When KDE Plasma glitches out.
 Definitely stolen from some forum that I can no longer find (thanks whoever you are!)

+## unfreezede.sh

+There is a bug in my system (or in Plasma, not sure) that occurs when the cursor is moved or keyboard is pressed in the same moment that the screen is falling asleep.
+The login screen freezes and the only ways to get back in are to restart or with this script, which logins the session and kills the login screen process.